 If your dog has not had a bowel movement in over 24 hours, there are several things you can do to help get them going again.
 In this blog post, we will discuss what to do if your dog hasn’t pooped in 24 hours after diarrhea.

-My Dog Hasn’t Pooped in 24 Hours After Diarrhea.
-What Should I Do?
+Dog Hasn’t Pooped in 24 Hours After Diarrhea – Do This!

 Diarrhea is defined as an increase in the frequency, volume, and/or water content of stools.
 It can be acute, meaning it comes on suddenly and lasts for a short time, or chronic, meaning it lasts for weeks or even months.
 Diarrhea can also be mild or severe.